mimblewimble/grin-rfcs/text/0000-slatepack.md

 #### `SimpleBase58Check` Encoding

-`SlatePack Message` armor payloads are encoded similar to legacy bitcoin addresses, with the primary differences being that the `SimpleBase58Check` used here does not include version bytes and includes the error checking code at the beginning of the payload instead of at the end.
+`SlatepackMessage` armor payloads are encoded similar to legacy bitcoin addresses, with the primary differences being that the `SimpleBase58Check` used here does not include version bytes and includes the error checking code at the beginning of the payload instead of at the end.

 1. `SHA256(SHA256(SLATEPACK_MESSAGE_BINARY))`